Skip to main content

 Masking & Camouflaging Test

-12 questions measuring compensation, masking, and assimilation — inspired by the CAT-Q (Hull et al., 2019).
+12 questions measuring compensation, masking, and assimilation — grounded in established camouflaging research.
 Reveals how much social energy you spend performing neurotypicality.

 Questions